jorgebucaran/hyperapp/docs/api/app.md

 ### `subscriptions:`

 A function that returns an array of [subscriptions](../architecture/subscriptions.md) for a given state.
 Every time the [state](../architecture/state.md) of the application changes, this function will be called to determine the current subscriptions.
+If omitted the app has no subscriptions (`subscriptions: state => []`)
 ```js
 import { onKey } from "./subs"